MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/assignments-in-teams.md

 ## Assignments data

 Assignments stores information that is generated both by teachers and students.
 All the data is co-shared between teacher and the specific student for which the information is intended in class.
-There are two stores of this, SharePoint and outside of SharePoint.
+There are two stores of this data, SharePoint and outside of SharePoint.

 >[!NOTE]
 >The same rules also apply to first-party integrations such as Reading Progress.